dthyresson/bedtime-story-time/README.md

 <img width="1282" alt="image" src="https://github.com/user-attachments/assets/05962432-cfc9-44a6-93bd-ce52267af935">

-Write a bedtime strory using RedwoodJS and AI.
+Write a bedtime story using RedwoodJS and AI.

 Start writing a story by picking

 * a style (spooky, colorful, adventurous ...)
 * an animal (penguin, mouse, unicorn, whale ...)
 * a color for the animal
-* and activity (befriends aliens, goes to the doctor, rides a rollercoaster, bakes a cake for friends)
+* and an activity (befriends aliens, goes to the doctor, rides a rollercoaster, bakes a cake for friends)

 It uses Langbase and OpenAI to write a children's bedtime story